 Topics courses serve as a vehicle by which a division may offer a topical or thematic study not included in the regular course offerings.
 The specific content is indicated when the course is listed in the schedule of classes.
 Offered upon demand.

 (Does not satisfy upper-level Computer Science elective requirements.)
+Prerequisite: Permission of instructor

 Object-Oriented Programming Using C++